i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Notes:

 - Maximum PN is 65535.

-- The definitions of PN and N are identical to that in Signal.
+- The definitions of PN is equal to the definition Signal, minus one.
   This is similar to what Signal does, but in Signal, PN and N are in the header.
   Here, they're in the encrypted message body.
+- Do not send this block in tag set 0, because there was no previous tag set.

 Next DH Ratchet Public Key